-v.
-Beaver County Employees Retirement Fund that the Securities Litigation Uniform Standards Act of 1998 did not authorize the removal of cases brought under the Securities Act, nor did it strip the state courts of jurisdiction.
+Securities Litigation Uniform Standards Act of 1998 did not authorize the removal of cases brought under the Securities Act, nor did it strip the state courts of jurisdiction.
 As a result of Cyan, plaintiffs may be free to assert such cases in state courts throughout the country.
 And in December 2018, the Delaware Court of Chancery rejected a forum selection clause in the articles of incorporation of a Delaware corporation that attempted to require the filing of such suits in federal courts.
-(See "Key Delaware Corporation Law Developments.")

 Not surprisingly, we have seen an increase in the number of state court filings as well as an increase in parallel litigation - with dueling cases filed in both state and federal courts.
-Parallel litigation creates inherent coordination difficulties because there is no defined procedural mechanism designed for such coordination (such as the Judicial Panel on Multidistrict Litigation in federal court) and often requires unique defense approaches to ensure that both sets of cases do not move forward independently.
+Parallel litigation creates inherent coordination difficulties, because there is no defined procedural mechanism designed for such coordination (such as the Judicial Panel on Multidistrict Litigation in federal court), and unique defense approaches are often required to ensure that both sets of cases do not move forward independently.

-The increase in state court cases also has resulted in litigation concerning the applicability of certain provisions of the Private Securities Litigation Reform Act of 1995 (PSLRA) to state court actions.
+The increase in state court cases also has resulted in litigation concerning the applicability of certain provisions of the Private Securities Litigation Reform Act of 1995 to state court actions.
 Through the PSLRA, Congress afforded defendants various protections that were intended to help weed out meritless cases and prevent the threat of facing a class action to force unwarranted settlements unrelated to the merits.

-The plaintiffs' bar appears to be targeting New York state courts in particular.
+The plaintiffs bar appears to be targeting New York state courts in particular.
 Indeed, for the first time since the mid-1990s, the New York state courts are grappling with questions that have arisen in Cyan's wake, including whether the PSLRA's automatic stay of discovery pending a motion to dismiss applies with equal force to state court actions.